hex-five/multizone-sdk/README.md

 make
 make load
 ```
-Note: the first OpenOCD upload after power cycling the ARTY board may take a bit longer.
-If you don't want to wait, the simple workaround is to reset the FPGA board or to restart the openOCD session on your computer.
-If you do this, make sure you actually kill any running openocd process.
-Subsequent loads should work as expected and take approximately 10 seconds.
+Note: With some older versions of the ftdi libraries, the first "make load" after powering the board may take a bit longer than it should.
+If you don't want to wait, the simple workaround is to reset the FPGA board to abort the openOCD session.
+If you do this, make sure to kill the openocd process on your computer.
+Subsequent loads will work as expected and take approximately 10 seconds.

 Important: make sure that switch SW3 is positioned close to the edge of the board.

-Important: open jumper JP2 (CK RST) to prevent system reset upon UART connection.
+Important: open jumper JP2 (CK RST) to prevent a system reset upon UART connection.